-- 1. Remove ramrod. - Carefully tap barrel tenon pins to drive them out the opposite side of the forend.
+- 1. Remove ramrod. - Carefully tap barrel tenon wedge(s) or tenon pins to drive them out the opposite side of the forend.
 Take care not to damage the stock. - 3.
 Remove tang screw located at the very back end of the barrel. - 4.
+If your muzzleloader has barrel bands, carefully remove them from the barrel/stock by taking them off in the direction of the muzzle. - 5.
 Lift barrel from stock.
-Light tapping may be necessary to initially break the barrel free of the stock.
+Light tapping may be necessary to initially break the barrel free of the stock. - 6.
+After completing these steps, you may now remove your lock plate screws and lock plate for cleaning.